kubesphere/website/content/en/docs/devops-user-guide/examples/go-project-pipeline.md

 ![](/images/devops/create-kubeconfig.png)

-## Create a pipline
+## Create a pipeline

 ![](/images/devops/ks-console-create-pipline.png)

-Fill in the pipeline's basic information in the pop-up window,  enter the name of piplne and set the others as default value.
+Fill in the pipeline's basic information in the pop-up window,  enter the name of pipeline and set the others as default value.

 ![](/images/devops/create-pipline-2.png)